StephenTGibson/StephenTGibson.github.io/adventures/kaikoura_hapuku_valley_and_mt_fyffe.md

 ![dead trees with a clear line above which lichen is still growing, below which the trees are bare](/images/adventures/kaikoura_hapuku_valley_and_mt_fyffe/kaikoura_hapuku_valley_and_mt_fyffe-maybe_the_maximum_lake_depth-800x600.jpg)

-Looking up the valley from the top of the rock wall
+Looking up the valley from the top of the rock wall.

 ![small lake at the base of rock wall, valley bending away around a corner](/images/adventures/kaikoura_hapuku_valley_and_mt_fyffe/kaikoura_hapuku_valley_and_mt_fyffe-lake_from_top_of_rock_wall-800x600.jpg)